Best GPS Tracker Collars & ID Tags for Cats | Ratings & Reviews

-The Tractive is loaded with benefits for your sanity, starting off with a lower price than a number of the competitors.
+The Tractive is loaded with benefits for your sanity, starting with a lower price than many competitors.
 There is a monthly subscription fee, but the plans are low-priced, starting as low as $5 monthly per tracker collar.

 The app is easy-to-use and has loads of great features.
 You can track kitty’s activity throughout the day with the activity tracker, see where she’s going and when she’s napping in the window.